 The serum containing anti-CMV IgM (CMVIGM Cal2) was sterile filtrated.

-The testing methods used assays approved by the FDA or cleared in compliance with the European Directive 98/79/EC, Annex II, List A. However, as no testing method can rule out the potential risk of infection with absolute certainty, the material should be handled with the same level of care as a patient specimen.
+The testing methods applied were FDA-approved or cleared in compliance with the European Directive 98/79/EC, Annex II, List A.

+However, as no testing method can rule out the potential risk of infection with absolute certainty, the material should be handled with the same level of care as a patient specimen.
 In the event of exposure, the directives of the responsible health authorities should be followed.^{13,14}